4.3 The Second Law

 low energy and high disorder, the way you must balance the two for achieving nirvana.

 Without using equations, here is what you do: multiply the number that tells you how disorderly things are (the entropy S) by the absolute temperature T as measured in degrees Kelvin (K).

 What you get is the product TS, a number, and that's the quantity you balance against the energy (another number).

-and thus a large S may cost you in terms of
+large S may cost you in terms of energy.

 Your problem thus is to figure out just how much investment in some additional energy will give you the best return in terms of TS.
 If you do it right (don't let investment bankers help you), you will achieve nirvana.